College admissions guru Marjorie Hansen Shaevitz details six important points to remember when writing a college essay:

 - Psychobabble: Rather than saying, “I get really ADD when it comes to studying,” say something such as “When I do homework in the evenings, I often find it difficult to concentrate, get easily distracted and don’t seem to be able to focus.”
 By the way, in case you didn’t notice, the quote in the first paragraph about “being anal,” is another example of Psychobabble.

 6. Make sure that your essay is free of spelling, grammatical mistakes and improper use of words.

 There are few things that negatively stick out more on college applications than errors.
 I cannot stress this enough!
 Grammar and punctuation errors are like a huge red flag on your application.
 Make sure that the final person to read your essay is a great proofreader, and ask them specifically to look for errors.
+If you don’t know anybody suitable, you can find professional proofreaders near me online.
 Careless mistakes are one of the quickest routes to negatively impress application readers and may result in you’re getting a rejection letter from a college.